OjasMittal/TechBlogzz/README.md

 git push origin my-feature

+7.**Star the Repo** : Make sure to star the repository to increase its reach.

-7. **Create a Pull Request**: Go to your forked repository on GitHub and click on the "New Pull Request" button.
+8. **Create a Pull Request**: Go to your forked repository on GitHub and click on the "New Pull Request" button.
 Ensure you're creating the pull request against the original repository (not your fork).

-8. **Wait for Review**: Your contribution will be reviewed by the community.
+9. **Wait for Review**: Your contribution will be reviewed by the community.
 Make any necessary adjustments based on feedback.

-9. **Celebrate Hacktoberfest**: Once your pull request is merged, you'll have contributed to open source and can celebrate your participation in Hacktoberfest!
+10. **Celebrate Hacktoberfest**: Once your pull request is merged, you'll have contributed to open source and can celebrate your participation in Hacktoberfest!

 Please note that we follow a code of conduct to ensure a respectful and inclusive environment for all contributors.
 Harassment, discrimination, and spammy content will not be tolerated.

 Thank you for contributing to our tech knowledge repository and for participating in Hacktoberfest 2023!

-...